synagi/bugprompt/README.md

     "documents": [                             // List of output docs to create {
-        "fileName": "Project Code",            // Name of the output doc "minificationLevel": 0,                // 0: No minification, 1: Basic, 2: Aggressive
-        "templateName": "default",             // Reference to a template defined above "content": [                           // Define sets of files to include in this doc
+        "fileName": "Project Code",            // Name of the output doc "outDir": "./bin/somedir",             // Optional, overrides with a specific output dir for the doc "minificationLevel": 0,                // 0: No minification, 1: Basic, 2: Aggressive "templateName": "default",             // Reference to a template defined above "content": [                           // Define sets of files to include in this doc